How fit do I need to be?

 Are there any age limits?

-This tour is not suitable for children under the age of 16.
+As a general rule our tours are not suitable for children under the age of 16, although on occasions we can make exceptions.
 There is no upper age limit but a reasonable level of fitness is required.

 Do I need travel insurance?

 We recommend you have individual third party liability insurance.
 It is your responsibility to ensure you are adequately insured.

 How can I pay for the tour?